 I was walking with friends near a swimming hole that only a few people know about, so I won’t say where it is.
-It’s about a mile into a dark patch of woods full of poke weed and skunk cabbage.
+It’s about a mile into a dark patch of woods full of ferns and skunk cabbage.
 Uprooted trees with their huge masses of roots were sticking up into the air.
 Almost a primordial jungle right here in New England.
 We picked a few wild blueberries and sat among some nice mossy tree stumps.

 A friend of a friend came along (Anna) and she wanted to ask me about her son.
 “I’m wondering if you can look at his birth chart,” she said, “because he doesn’t seem to be an ordinary little boy.”
 She produced the chart from her bag and I saw quite an impressive stellium of planets in the 8th house.

 The 8th is the house of transformation, where we have our profound changes in life, we meet the devil at the crossroads, where we find our dark night of the soul.
 It used to be called the House of Death, sometimes it still is, but more often we say the House of Life and Death.
 Many times we talk about the cycle of birth/re-birth here, and sacred initiations.
-Rebirth, recycling, resurrecting, rehabbing, refinishing, and rejuvenation.
+Reborn, recycling, resurrecting, rehabbing, refinishing, and rejuvenation.
 But to get clean, first you have to get dirty.
 That’s usually how it works.

 Anna said her boy was only four years old.
 But it wasn’t uncommon for people to say to her, “he’s an unusual child, when he looks at me his eyes go right through to my soul.”
 This didn’t bother her too much, it just seemed to be a comment that people would say more often about adults.
 She’d never heard of an all-knowing, soul-piercing gaze from a four year old.